apurba2099/My-News-App/README.md

 ### Q: How do I contribute to this project?
 A: You can contribute by forking the repository and submitting pull requests.
 Suggestions and improvements are welcome!

-### Q: How can I change the theme color for dark mode?
-A: The theme color changes automatically based on the user's device settings.
-The website will adjust to dark mode if the system preference is set to dark.

 ## Feedback

 If you have any feedback or suggestions, feel free to open an issue or send a pull request.
 Your feedback is appreciated!